runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 ```

 Comparing both outputs, you can observe that the former is largely a
 name-mangled version of the latter.
-A notable difference is represented by the
+A notable difference is the presence of the
-`inj` attribute in the KORE output and you can learn more about it in the
+`inj` symbol in the KORE output and you can learn more about it in the
 [KORE tutorial](https://github.com/runtimeverification/haskell-backend/blob/master/docs/kore-syntax.md).

 Note that `kast` also takes expressions as arguments, not only file names,